Min Li Marti: Early life and career

 Min Li Marti was born in Bern as the daughter of her refugee Chinese mother and a Swiss father, and grew up in Olten.
-In 1995, she moved to Zürich, where she completed her studies in sociology, journalism, social and economic history at the University of Zurich in 2000.
-In 2004 she co-founded the production company "Das Kollektiv für audiovisuelle Werke GmbH".
+In 1995, she moved to Zürich, where she completed her studies in sociology, journalism, and social and economic history at the University of Zurich in 2000.
+In 2004, she co-founded the production company "Das Kollektiv für audiovisuelle Werke GmbH".
 From 2012 to 2015, Marti worked as a Senior Consultant for the Kampagnenforum and a communications agency.
-As columnist of the free newspaper 20 Minuten, Marti became known to a wider public.
+As a columnist of the free newspaper 20 Minuten, Marti became known to a wider public.
 Since the end of 2014, she has been the editor-in-chief of the weekly newspaper P.S. based in Zürich.

 Political career and mandatory work

 Marti's political career began in the association of students of the University of Zurich (VSUZH).
-From 2002 to 2015 she represented the districts 4 and 5 for the SP political party in the Zürich city parliament (Gemeinderat).
+From 2002 to 2015, she represented the districts 4 and 5 for the SP political party in the Zürich city parliament (Gemeinderat).
 Working for the Zürich Film Foundation, she advised SP politicians, and from 2000 to 2004, she was party secretary of the SP of the Canton of Zurich, where she was responsible for the cantonal election campaign.
 From 2008 to 2010, she led the campaigns as central secretary at the Swiss Union of Public Service Personnel, and in 2011, together with Andrea Sprecher, organized the SP's national election campaign.
-From 2009 to 2015 she chaired the SP Group and the Intergroup Commission (IFC).
+From 2009 to 2015, she chaired the SP Group and the Intergroup Commission (IFC).
 Min Li Marti is a member of the local SP board of directors.
 At the 2015 Swiss National Council elections, she was elected for the SP, where she is a member of the Commission for Science, Education and Culture (WBK).